nationalarchives/dr2-ingest/scala/lambdas/preingest-restore-package-builder/README.md

 # DR2 CC Restore Preingest package builder

-This code is used for the custodial copy restore preingest.
+This code is used for the Custodial Copy restore preingest.

-Because of aggregation, assets are grouped and therefore each have group ID in the Ingest lock table.
+Because of aggregation, assets are grouped and therefore each have a group ID in the Ingest lock table.

 1. The lambda passes in the group ID it gets from the input and lock table name in a call to DDB
 2. It retrieves only the items from the ingest lock table that match the group ID